olehan/awesome/README.md

-# Some implementation of algorithms
+# Some implementation of algorithms (and data structures)

 Here I store the implementation of the algorithms that I use in my projects or just save for the future.